jayzhewang/StreetSweepSF/readme.md

 }
 ```

-<p>All react components subscribes to the store intelligently, some components that do not have parent-child relations also react to each other by listening to specific changes, thus rendering correctly.</p>
+<p>All react components subscribe to the store intelligently, some components that do not have parent-child relations also react to each other by listening to specific changes, thus rendering correctly.</p>

 ```javascript
 componentDidUpdate(){